Pcothren/DearPyGui-Examples/README.md

 <sub>(This repo is available under a free and permissive license)</sub>

 # Dear PyGui-Examples
-This is a repo for examples that demonstrate the abilities of the python UI library [DearPyGui](https://github.com/hoffstadt/DearPyGui).\
+This is a repo for examples that demonstrate the abilities of the python UI library [DearPyGui](https://github.com/hoffstadt/DearPyGui).

+ ---

+## Repo Directory
 [DPG Docs example page](https://hoffstadt.github.io/DearPyGui/examples.html) Is a Directory including GIF of every example.

- ---

 ## Build
 To install required dependencies run `pip install -r requirements.txt` or `pip3 install -r requirements.txt`